treasure-data/treasure-boxes/machine-learning-box/multi-touch-attribution/README.md

 | ... | ... | ...| ... |

-If you have a `pageviews` table collected by [td-js-sdk](https://github.com/treasure-data/td-js-sdk), preprocess the records in advance and parse `td_url` & `td_referrer` for extracting source of every single touchpoint.
-A query snippet below is an example of how to extract variety of sources from the `pageviews` data:
+If you have a `pageviews` table collected by [td-js-sdk](https://github.com/treasure-data/td-js-sdk), preprocess the records in advance and parse `td_url` & `td_referrer` for extracting source channel of every single touchpoint.
+A query snippet below is an example of how to extract a variety of sources from the `pageviews` data:

 ```sql
 select